-As part of the Company's Conflict Minerals Program, we have identified and compiled a list of 404 potential smelters and refiners for the calendar year 2021.
+As part of the Company's Conflict Minerals Program, we have identified and compiled a list of 620 potential smelters and refiners for calendar year 2022.
 As discussed above, most of the information provided to us is furnished by our suppliers at a company or divisional level such that it is unclear and uncertain if the specified smelters or refiners identified by them did actually provide Conflict Minerals in the materials sold to us.
-All 404 of the reported smelters have smelter identification numbers.
-During the coming year, the Company anticipates continuing to devote attention to identifying the actual smelters and sources of Conflict Minerals in their products to enhance our understanding of our sources as well as to enable us to provide more information next year.
+All 620 of the reported smelters have smelter identification numbers.
+The Company anticipates continuing to devote attention to identifying the actual smelters and sources of Conflict Minerals in their products to enhance our understanding of our sources as well as to enable us to provide more additional information in future years.